ngnatk/sample-developer-environment/README.md

 - `DeployPipeline` - Enable AWS CodePipeline deployments
 - `RotateSecret` - Enable AWS Secrets Manager rotation
 - `InstanceType` - Supports both ARM and x86 Amazon EC2 instances

+## AWS IAM Roles

+The environment is configured with two IAM roles:
+1. EC2 instance role - Basic permissions for the instance
+2. Developer role - Elevated permissions for AWS operations

+The developer role has the permissions needed to deploy the sample application.
+To view or modify these permissions, search for "iamroledeveloper" in the CloudFormation template.

+This separation ensures the EC2 instance runs with minimal permissions by default, while allowing controlled elevation of privileges when needed.

+ℹ️ **Tip**: Run `echo 'export AWS_PROFILE=developer' >> ~/.bashrc && source ~/.bashrc` to make the developer profile default for all terminal sessions.

 ## Architecture